 So I just ordered some Hummus.

-The squid was super delicious.
+It was super delicious.

 Food porn: Lust at First Bite (Censured picture.
 Use your imagination!)

 Karmacoma is actually a garage turned into a small, exquisite bistro, in Guanarteme, the coolest neighbourhood in Las Palmas nowadays.
 The owner is a chef and also a musician, with a quite special style as a guitar player (his music here).
 By his stage name – Ruin Man – you would expect him to specialize more in Ropa vieja than in squid delicacies.
-However, we enjoyed very much being surprised.
+However, I enjoyed very much being surprised.

 2) Restaurant Balalaika